This is a list of actionable content marketing tips.

 For example, we update and relaunch our “Guide to SEO This Year” every November.

 Or, you can quietly update your content.
-In fact, last year we gave our guest posting guide a much-needed update.
+In fact, few years ago we gave our guest posting guide a much-needed update.

 And that single update boosted search engine traffic to that page by 17.68%.